Koheron/koheron-server/README.md

 ### Interfacing a driver

-We would like to interface the following GPIO driver:
+Let say we would like to interface the following GPIO driver:
 ``` cpp
 // gpio.hpp
 #ifndef __GPIO_HPP__